okneniz/cliche/Readme.md

 For example `x` equal `(?#123)x` and stored the same.

-Group options unified too:
+Group options unified too.
+All expression bellow the same and have them same topology in tree:

 - `(?i:y)` eqaul `(?i)(?:y)(?-i)`
+- `(?i-m:test)` equal `(?i-m)(test)(?m-i)`

 Non-unique variants within an alternation are removed from it.
-All expression bellow the same and have them same one node in tree:
+All expression bellow the same and have them same node in tree:

 - `(a|b|c)`
 - `(a|b|c|c)`